 For the remainder of the COVID pandemic, Northern–Southern gallery hosts an ever-evolving installation by a series of artists working in turn.

 An artist is given a key to the space, a baton.
 With it they may take their turn installing artwork in the gallery.
 An artist finishes their turn when they pass the key.
 The next artist will then have the run of the space.
-They will confront the work of the previous artists as the leave-behinds of a prior civilization: to honor, remove, build around, relocate, or cover up as they decide.
+They will confront the work of the previous artists as the leave-behinds of a prior civilization: to honor, remove, build around, relocate, or cover up.

 Baton began on the new moon of July 20, 2020 with Rachel Freeman and Phillip Niemeyer hanging each other’s work.
 Freeman also drew the BATON logo.
 Phillip Niemeyer passed the baton to Emily Lee.
-Stella Alesi held in late August.
-James Turner is running with it now.
+Stella Alesi held in late August, followed by James Turner.
+Jimmy Luu and Tyeschea West added to the show in September.
+Now, in October, Transmountain Design and Vy Ngo have the Baton.